 Your rectal area may become sore because of all the bowel movements that diarrhea brings.
 You may have itching, burning, or pain when you go to the bathroom.

-For relief, take a warm bath.
+For relief, take a warm bath or sitz bath.
 Afterward, pat the area dry (don’t rub) with a clean, soft towel.
 You may also try using a hemorrhoid cream or petroleum jelly on the affected area.
 If this continues for several days, you should contact your doctor.